SteelDrEgg/pyipas/README.md

 ## Usage
 It needs an output path, it should looks like this: `/some/path/dir`.

-I'm too tired writting documents, so see `-h` for more options.
+I'm too tired writting documents, so see `-h` or `-help` for more options.